 How to Make A Good Homemade Vegetable Stock

-I like to use vegetable stock to replace water in many recipes.
-It's excellent to use when you make rice, risotto, soups,...
+Homemade vegetable stock can replace water in many recipes and add extra flavor to the dish.
+It's excellent to use when you...

 Add Final Herbs to Vegetable Beef Soup